ashejim/C769/_sources/task1.md

 **What are the common reasons for task 1 being returned?**

 1. No instructor signature on the approval form.
 You need to send it to us and get a signature *before* submitting it.
+Both boxes or no boxes are correctly marked on the waiver form. *Mark one and only one box*.

-2. Both or no boxes are correctly marked on the waiver form. *Mark one and only one box*.
+Note, the waiver form is **only** required if your project is based upon or included restricted information.
+Task 1 *B: Capstone Release Form*, passes automatically if no waiver form is submitted, i.e., the waiver is only needed if it's needed.

 **How many attempts are allowed for each assessment?**

 You have unlimited attempts.
 However, incomplete submissions or submissions significantly falling short of the minimum requirements may be *locked* from further submissions without instructor approval.
 Furthermore, such submissions do not receive meaningful evaluator comments.

 (task1:faq:hard)=
 **What is a hard IT deliverable?**